This post contains affiliate links. Read my disclosure policy here.

 - I've tried soaking the almonds covered in hot water to make it quicker, but I didn't like the flavor afterward, but it did soften them much faster.
 I may need to experiment with this again since I've only tried it once.
 Let me know if you try it.

-It’s amazingly delicious on a bagel with all the fixin’s, but there are a gazillion other ways to use this Vegan Cream Cheese, too.
-Use it to amp up Dips, Sauces, Dressings, Casseroles, Baked Goods or Soups and Salads.
+This vegan cream cheese is delicious on a bagel with all the fixin's, but there are a lot of other ways to use it, too.
+Use it to amp up Dips, Sauces, Dressings, Casseroles, Baked Goods, or Soups and Salads.

 Vegan Cream Cheese

 - Drain and rinse the almonds.
 Discard soaking water.

 - Add all the ingredients to a high-powered blender (starting with the yogurt vinegar and lemon juice).
 Blend on high until creamy and smooth.
 This could take a few minutes.
 Scrape down sides as needed.

 - The consistency is supposed to be thick, but if it's too thick for your taste, you can add a few teaspoons of unsweetened non-dairy milk, yogurt or water to thin it out.
 Add more as needed but only a small amount at a time to avoid runny cream cheese.
 Taste for flavor and add more lemon, vinegar or salt if desired.